cake-tech/cake_wallet/PRIVACY.md

 	We may disclose personal information that we collect or you provide as described in this Privacy Policy:
 		- To our subsidiaries and affiliates.
 		- To contractors, service providers, and other third parties we use to support our business and who are bound by contractual obligations to keep personal information confidential and use it only for the purposes for which we disclose it to them.
-		- To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Cake Technology's assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by Cake Technology about our App users is among the assets transferred.
+		- To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Cake Labs's assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by Cake Labs about our App users is among the assets transferred.
 However, we will provide notice before this Personal Data is transferred and becomes subject to a different Privacy Policy.
 		- To fulfill the purpose for which you provide it.
 		- For any other purpose disclosed by us when you provide the information.
 		- With your consent.